Published: 09 August 2021

-Organisations delivering health research in higher education, local government, the NHS, the private sector and voluntary sector will take part in a three-month reflective assessment of their delivery of race equality in health research led by the National Institute for Health Research (NIHR).
+Organisations delivering health research in higher education, local government, the NHS, the private sector and voluntary sector will take part in a three-month reflective assessment of their delivery of race equality in health research led by the NIHR.

 From August to December 2021, sixteen organisations will trial a new framework to assess how their current policies, practices and organisational culture could be changed to better serve diverse communities, foster improved race relations and ultimately improve healthcare delivery.
 This is ahead of a wider rollout of the final framework in spring 2022, which all research organisations will be encouraged to adopt.